 Notice there is no salt; there is really no need and since most folk add it even before tasting their food anyway, we always keep it light.

 For option 2, we used 200 ml of unchlorinated water and only half a can of coconut cream.
-To thicken our spicy Thai curry soup, we added a chunk of roasted butternut instead of the chickpeas.
+To thicken our spicy Thai curry soup, we could add a chunk of roasted butternut or half a cup of chickpeas.

 Following a group of people who ate seven or more coloured foods most days for over twenty years, scientists found that they had a 33% lower all-cause of death; that is massive.